szysagittarius/DesignPrinciplesWorkShop/DesignPrinciples-Solid/OpenClose.md

 }

 ```

-> **Note:**
-> So, are we done?
+So, are we done?
 No, this is where the problems begin.
-> - We now have to modify the Calculator class, because the calculate method currently takes in a healthInsuranceCustomerProfile object.
+- We now have to modify the Calculator class, because the calculate method currently takes in a healthInsuranceCustomerProfile object.
-> - We want it to take in a VehicleInsuranceCustomerProfile object as well.
+- We want it to take in a VehicleInsuranceCustomerProfile object as well.

 The only way out is to add a new overloaded method which takes in a VehicleInsuranceCustomerProfile object.